Sally-Gamal/Dataset-Analyzer/README.md

 ✅ Data analysis & cleaning completed
 💾 Clean file saved as: your_file_cleaned.csv

-🔹 Requirements
+## 🔹 Requirements

-Python 3.x
+     - Python 3.x

-Libraries:
+     - Libraries:
-pip install pandas
+         . pip install pandas
-pip install numpy
+         . pip install numpy

-🔹 Notes
+## 🔹 Notes

-The script does not automatically fill missing numeric values — handle them manually if needed.
+       -The script does not automatically fill missing numeric values — handle them manually if needed.

-Make sure your CSV file is in the same folder as the script.
+       -Make sure your CSV file is in the same folder as the script.

-Lightweight and beginner-friendly.
+       -Lightweight and beginner-friendly.